Affiliate links on Android Authority may earn us a commission. Learn more.

 How to make a QR code on any device

-Imagine seeing a great deal while out at the local shops but you have to go to a website on your phone to redeem the special offer.
-It can be awkward and fiddly typing website addresses into a phone browser, and the chances are some people will just give up and move on.
+Imagine seeing a great deal while out at the local shops, but you have to go to a website on your phone to redeem the offer.
+It can be awkward and fiddly to type website addresses into a phone browser.
+The chances are some people will just give up and move on.
 Others will tell themselves they will do it when they get home and then forget all about it.
-That’s where the beauty of QR codes comes into play.
-Similar to a standard barcode, a person can scan one of these codes with their phone and automatically be taken to a website or other details such as an email address.
+That’s where the beauty of these codes comes into play.
+Similar to a standard barcode, a person can scan QR codes with their phone and automatically be taken to a website or other details such as an email address.
 Here is how to make a QR code on any device.

-To make a QR code on a desktop device, go to one of a multitude of code generator websites, easily found by a Google search.
-On a mobile device, you can use those same websites, search for a code generator app in your device's app store, or use the built-in generator on Google Chrome.
+To make a QR code on a desktop device, go to a code generator website, easily found by a Google search.
+On a mobile device, you can use a website, a code generator app in the app store, or the built-in generator on Google Chrome.

 JUMP TO KEY SECTIONS